Joshua Tree Backpacking: The California Hiking & Riding Trail

 Two tents set up in campsite next to Joshua Tree with sky turning pink and purple at sunset or sunrise

-While most people visit Joshua Tree National Park for day hiking, bouldering, and climbing, a Joshua Tree backpacking trip is an incredible experience as well.
-The 37-mile California Hiking and Riding Trail runs through the national park from west to east and offers hikers an unforgettable desert experience.
+The 37-mile California Hiking and Riding Trail runs through the national park from west to east and offers hikers an unforgettable desert backpacking experience.
 From starry night skies to blooming fields of wildflowers to unique rock formations, and, of course, plenty of Joshua Tree photo ops, this is a great one to add to your backpacking bucket list.

-In this post, we share all of the details you need to know to make this Joshua Tree adventure happen including what gear to pack, what to wear, how to plan water caches, and more.
+In this post, I share all of the details you need to know to make this Joshua Tree adventure happen including what gear to pack, what to wear, how to plan water caches, and more.

 About the California Hiking & Riding Trail

 The California Hiking and Riding Trail was originally envisioned in 1945 as a 3,000+ mile trek from the Mexico/US border to Oregon.
 Although the trail was never completed, 1,000 miles were finalized and 36.5 of those miles are in Joshua Tree National Park.
-I hiked this trail in February of 2016 in preparation for my Pacific Crest Trail thru-hike.

 California Hiking and Riding Trail Map